culshoefer/codeCurriculum-gitbook/chapter3.md

 width: self.gameWidth
 height: self.gameHeight
 ```
-Now, we can specify the `makeShot()` function.
+Now, we can write the `makeShot()` function.
 If you can figure it out yourself, please don't look at the code below!

 ```python
 def makeShot(self):
   shot = Entity(self.x, self.y, 0, -1.25, "img/shot.png", self.gameWidth, self.gameHeight)
   return shot
 ```
-Back in our function `checkShoot()`, we can now call the `shoot()` function with the correct arguments.
+Back in our `checkShoot()` function, we can now call the `shoot()` function with the correct arguments.
+Change your code to do so.

-ONE MORE THING THOUGH!
+**ONE MORE THING, THOUGH!**

-In our `Game` class, let's add code to (maybe) shoot in our `computeInput()` function:
+In the `Game` class, in the `computeInput()` function, at the bottom, add:
-At the bottom, add

 ```python
 shot = self.player.checkShoot(pressed_keys, self.ticks)
 ```
-... else it doesn't work!

-###Shooting aliens (oh noooooo!)
+... to make shooting work.

+### Making the aliens shoot

 This is some serious business, when aliens shoot.
 Let's create a class for it.
-Since this won't be the only time that we have to perform functions on the shots, we just summarise it as **ShotEngine**.
+Since this won't be the only time that we have to perform functions on the shots, we just summarise it as `ShotEngine`.
 The class (including imports) looks like this (again, fill in the blanks!):

 ```python
 import pygame
 import random